 I’d like to look at a few of the points raised by these findings in little more detail here:

 Misophonia in women vs men – It’s certainly the case that there at least *appears* to be a higher prevalence of misophonia among women than men but it would be interesting to see if larger studies back this up.
 It may be the case that men are, in some instances, less forthcoming about their health issues.
 A study conducted by the National Pharmacy Association in 2012 showed that men visited their GP 4 times a year compared to 6 times a year for women.
 Men also visited pharmacies 4 times a year on average compared to 18 times for women.

 Misophonia and ethnicity – They’ve quoted the gene variant as being associated with ‘people of European ancestry’.
-This is a bit of a red flag for me.
-The misophones who’ve contacted me on Allergic to Sound come from all over the world.
-While it is of course possible that each and every one us may have some European ancestry, somewhere down the line, it seems unlikely.
+I was surprised by this finding as the misophones who contacted me on Allergic to Sound come from all over the world.
+While it’s certainly possible that each and every one of these people have some European ancestry, somewhere down the line, it seems unlikely.
 It will interesting to see if they are able to identify any other possible gene variants further down the line.

 That 20% figure – I can usually spot a fellow misophone in public – we have pretty tell tale signs – there’s a certain flicker that passes across the eyes when a trigger sound is in play… a rush for headphones… a jitteryness.
 Unless there is dramatically sliding scale of misophonia sensitivity I’d be surprised if as many as 2 in 10 humans have misophonia.
 Looking at my own friend set I would have put the figure much much lower.
-However, again this based on subjective observation rather than clinical findings.
+However, once again this based on subjective observation.